Quick Answer

 Use Remix for Iteration

-After generating an image you almost like, react to one of the other 3 variations with the --sref parameter:
+After generating an image you almost like, react to one of the other 3 variations with the remix button.
+This uses it as a seed to generate 4 new variations that maintain the style and composition but change the subject.

 Use Permutation for Options